MW

 PHP provides extensive array functions for manipulation, searching, filtering, sorting, and transformation.
-This comprehensive guide covers the most important array functions with practical examples.
+This guide covers the array functions you’ll actually use in production code — with examples that run on PHP 8+.

 Introduction to PHP Array Functions